Threshold Pump Power

 The dependence of output power on pump power of a laser is not always as simple as shown in Figure 1.
 For example, the onset of lasing may not be as well defined in some lasers with high resonator losses.
 The threshold pump power is then sometimes defined by extrapolating the approximately linear curve at higher powers down to zero.

-See also: laser threshold, pump parameter, lasers, thresholdless lasers, optical parametric oscillators, optical parametric generators, Spotlight article 2009-09-27
+See also: laser threshold, pump parameter, lasers, thresholdless lasers, optical parametric oscillators, optical parametric generators, The Photonics Spotlight 2009-09-27

-and other articles in the categories lasers, nonlinear optics
+and other articles in the categories nonlinear optics, laser devices and laser physics